-Before an occupant has successfully reserved a target, the occupant will wait in their current room as described in Section 5.3.3.7.
+Before an occupant has successfully reserved a target, the occupant will wait in their current room as described in Section 5.3.3.9.

 Once an occupant has reserved a target, the occupant will keep the reservation until the next Abandon Occupant Targets action in the behavior list.
-This prevents other occupants from reserving the target, even if the owning occupant leaves the target to perform an Attractor behavior.
-When using an Attractor, the occupant will only abandon their reserved target if the Attractor behavior contains an Abandon Occupant Targets action.
+This prevents other occupants from reserving the target, even if the owning occupant leaves the target to perform a Trigger behavior.
+When using a Trigger, the occupant will only abandon their reserved target if the Trigger behavior contains an Abandon Occupant Targets action.